-We analyze the efficacy of our sampling strategy by mapping the simulated observations (Figure 13, middle) and comparing them with the "truth" as defined by the model output at the central time (Figure 13, left) to quantify the difference between the two (Figure 13, right).
-From these results it is clear that the survey identifies and delineates the edges of the feature by
+We analyze the efficacy of our sampling strategy by mapping the simulated observations (Figure 1213, middle) and comparing them with the "truth" as defined by the model output at the central time (Figure 1213, left) to quantify the difference between the two (Figure 1213, right).
+From these results it is clear that the survey identifies and delineates the edges of the feature by systematically changing direction whenever local, biogeochemical maxima (as measured by

-Figure 13.
+Figure 1213.
 Simulated sampling of a submesoscale hotspot.
 White line indicates a hypothetical survey, with red arrows indicating the direction of the cruise track.
 Left: Survey track overlaid on the modeled export field from the interior subdomain indicated in Figure 1.
 Time of this snapshot is March 17, the middle panel of Figure 11.
 Middle: mapped version of the simulated observations, which are acquired at 2km horizontal resolution.
 Right: absolute value of the difference between the "truth" as represented by the model in the left hand panel and the mapped version of the simulated observations.
-Colorbar pertains to all three fields, in units of mmol N m-2 d-1.
+Colorbar at the right pertains to all three fields, in units of mmol $Nm^{-2}d^{-1}$.

-systematically changing direction whenever local, biogeochemical maxima (as measured by underway and towed sensors) are encountered adjacent to background-level signals.
+Formatted: Position: Horizontal: Center, Relative to: Column, Vertical: Bottom, Relative to: Margin, Horizontal: 0.13", Wrap Around underway and towed sensors) are encountered adjacent to background-level signals.
 Although the underlying field evolves in space and time during the survey, this strategy is sufficient to provide a synoptic realization of the SMS hotspot.
-Significant differences between the mapped observations and the "truth" are mostly confined to an area west of the survey tracks, which simply reflects the uncertainty in extrapolation of the mapped field outside the domain of the observations-portions of the map which of course would not be utilized in post-cruise analysis.
+Significant differences between the mapped observations and the "truth" are mostly confined to an area west of the survey tracks, which simply reflects the uncertainty in extrapolation of the mapped field outside the domain of the observations-portions of the map which of course would not be utilized in postcruise analysis.
 Of course we recognize that the conclusions from this OSSE are only as valid as the model simulation on which it is based.
-Even though the resolution of the underlying
+Even though the resolution of the underlying model is among the finest published to date for such regimes, it does not contain the full range of scales present in the real ocean.
+Nevertheless, the OSSE gives us confidence we can gather quasi-synoptic snapshots of SMS hotspots, at least insofar as they are represented in a state-of-the-art model.